[W]e don’t half have a militant lot in our beloved SU.

 On January 18th 2016, spiked published their annual Free Speech University Rankings.
 The rankings attract the same predictable reactions from the British press each year—the Telegraph and Spectator are apoplectic about the supposed death of free speech whilst the likes of the Guardian say it’s just those pesky bad opinions being suppressed.
 In 2016 I was one of the hacks having my say.
 I’d been appointed Head of Marketing for The Tab Lancaster a couple weeks prior and I’d already made a minor name for myself covering the Gatward saga.

 Whilst the rankings as a whole were covered by the national Tab, I felt the need to report on Lancaster’s specific ranking.
-On the 19th, I did just that.
+On the 19th, I did just that.1Update 2020-07-04: Trust me, I know.
+I review the article itself in part two.
 Things…escalated.
-It’s just over two years on, I’ve just read Warwick University Ltd and The Craig Affair: The Background to the Case of Dr. David Craig and Others, University of Lancaster and I’m feeling reflective as I approach the end of my time at university.
+It’s just over two years on, I’ve just read Warwick University Ltd and The Craig Affair and I’m feeling reflective as I approach the end of my time at university.
 In two posts, I’m going to look back over the whole affair (consequences of which still appear from time to time) and see what went wrong—more importantly, what I could have done better.

 In this first part I will do my best to neutrally recap the events in gruesome forensic detail.
 Caveat emptor—there was doubtless a lot of behind-closed-doors activity that I was not privy to, and that shall not be covered.